StryCodr/Connect-4-Game/README.md

 - 100% python
 - AI uses minimax / alpha-beta pruning algorithm
 - Device must be able to handle input functions to run
+- Feel free to provide suggestions, fork, or open issues.
+I am not very experienced with Python so I am open to improvements.

 License